 Because, you see, I used to be the mom who thought that I had all the time in the world.
 I used to half listen when they said, "Enjoy it, it all goes so fast" and I would rub my face into the downy hair on my baby's head and think, "Not for me...it will be different for me."
 The lives of these precious people stretched out before us....endless.

-I am now the mom that knows they were right.
+I am now the mom who knows they were right.

 But, there is a secret I want to tell those new moms.